shopware/docs/guides/plugins/apps/content/cms/add-custom-cms-blocks.md

 {% page-ref page="../../../plugins/content/cms/add-cms-block.md" %}

+## Prerequisites

+This guide is based on our [App Base Guide](../../app-base-guide.md) and assumes you have already set up an app.

 ## Overview

 Adding custom CMS blocks from an app works a bit differently than [adding them from a plugin](../../../plugins/content/cms/add-cms-block.md).